Hicans

 VarietyDescriptionAvailable

-AbbottBitcan - Bitternut/Pecan cross with pecan flavourSeptember 2024
+AbbottBitcan - Bitternut/Pecan cross with pecan flavourNone

-JamesHican from MissouriSeptember 2024
+JamesHican from MissouriNow

 NT 92 (T-92)Produces large nuts with a good quality kernel.
 Probably the best and most prolific hybrid, needs pollinating.